mahatab-uddin-shuvo/project-management-system/README.md

     email: admin@admin.com
     password: 123456

-### 11 after login this user then hit this route, then all api permission name save in database
+### 11 After login this user then hit this route, then all api permission name save in database
     YOUR_BASE_URL/api/permission/sync-route-to-permission

 ### 12 npm install